Pope Adrian II

-Pope Adrian II (Hadrianus II; also Hadrian II; 792 – 14 December 872) was the bishop of Rome and ruler of the Papal States from 867 to his death on 14 December 872.
+Pope Adrian II (Hadrianus II; also Hadrian II; 792 – 14 December 872) was the bishop of Rome and leader of the Papal States from 867 to his death on 14 December 872.
 He continued the policy of his predecessor, Nicholas I. Despite seeking good relations with Louis II of Italy, he was placed under surveillance, and his wife and daughters were killed by Louis' supporters.

 Family

 Adrian was a member of a noble Roman family, related to Popes Stephen IV and Sergius II.
 In his youth, he married a woman named Stephania and had a daughter with her.
 Adrian later became a priest after having already been married.
-Catholic priests had been required to abstain from all further sexual relations since the 4th century at the latest.

 Adrian was selected to become pope on 14 December 867.
 He was already at an advanced age (75), and objected to assuming the papacy.
 His wife, Stephania, and daughter moved with him to the Lateran Palace, but were soon kidnapped by Eleutherius, who had wed the latter, and murdered both upon being discovered.